Space for Africa Competition 2026

 > Can include no more than 4 relevant pictures.
 All pictures should have a title or brief description.
 Credits or sources should be stated.

 > Where necessary, essay should contain appropriate references which are accessible online.
-No footnotes, endnotes nor references at end of essay.
-All references should be inserted within the essay as hypertext.
+All references should be inserted within the essay using hypertext words or phrases.

 > Only one entry is allowed per applicant.